Metadata Policy for information describing items in the repository

 - Authors may only submit their own work for archiving.

-- Eligible depositors must deposit bibliographic metadata for all their publications.
+- Eligible depositors must deposit bibliographic metadata for all their publications as soon as accepted for publication by the publisher.

-- Eligible depositors must deposit full texts of journal articles and conference proceedings where practical, and optionally the full text or full data version or a representative version or summary of other items, although they may delay making them publicly visible to comply with publishers' embargos.
+- Eligible depositors must deposit full texts of journal articles and conference proceedings as soon as accepted for publication, and optionally the full text or full data version or a representative version or summary of other items, although they may delay making them publicly visible to comply with publishers' embargos.

 - The administrator only vets items for the eligibility of authors/depositors, relevance to the scope of the repository, valid layout & format, and the exclusion of spam.